-Have you set your Google My Business (GMB) up to succeed or to fail?
-Your GMB Knowledge Panel (KP) should be chock-full of awesome and vital information about your business.
+Have you set your Google Business Profile (GBP) up to succeed or to fail?
+Your GBP Knowledge Panel (KP) should be chock-full of awesome and vital information about your business.
 It is your opportunity to let your customers get the much-needed information that they crave.

 The vital information Google displays:

 If you are not monitoring any of the above information not only are you are providing a bad user experience, you can be losing out on new customers.
 Below are the nine most common GBP mistakes business owners make.
 They are all easily rectified.
 You need to monitor your listing, or these mistakes might affect your listing.

 If you do not claim your GBP, how are you going to manage it?
 You will not be able to reply to reviews.
 You can suggest edits on your address, phone number, website URL, and hours.
 You can upload photos, but it will be from a customer and not the owner.
 The Google Business Profile team will not be able to assist your concerns while the listing is unverified.
 You will not be able to use or create Google Posts.